ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ~~~

 The MetalLB resources are all under the `metallb-system` namespace.
-On the other hand, you can already see the effect on your existing services of having this load balancer running in the K3s cluster.
+On the other hand, you can already see the effect on your existing services of having this load balancer running in the K3s cluster:

 ~~~sh
 $ kubectl get svc -A